 no |

-A selection parameter defining the target position of the selected object in relation to the human model coordinate system. |
+Several selection parameters that define the relative target height of the selected object in relation to the human model coordinate system and the distance of the selected hand(s) forward or toward the center of the body.

 Reference bodypart |